isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-antennae/index.md

 ##  How Spiders Navigate Without Antennae

 Despite lacking antennae, spiders are highly adept at navigating their environments.
 They rely on their pedipalps, sensory hairs, and excellent vision to hunt and detect threats.
-Web
-- building spiders, for instance, use vibrations in their webs to sense when prey has been caught.
+Web-building spiders, for instance, use vibrations in their webs to sense when prey has been caught.

-For non
-- web
-- building spiders, like wolf spiders or jumping spiders, trichobothria and setae provide detailed information about their surroundings.
+For non-web-building spiders, like wolf spiders or jumping spiders, trichobothria and setae provide detailed information about their surroundings.
 These sensory adaptations allow them to hunt effectively, ambushing prey or avoiding predators.

 ##  Conclusion

 In conclusion, spiders do not have antennae like insects do.
 Instead, they rely on other sensory organs, such as pedipalps, sensory hairs, and eyes, to interact with their environment.

 These adaptations allow spiders to hunt, detect threats, and navigate effectively without the need for antennae.
 Though spiders and insects share some similarities as arthropods, their anatomy and sensory systems differ significantly, making spiders unique and highly skilled predators in their ecosystems.